-Boko Haram violence has led to one of the most acute – and sorely neglected – humanitarian crises in the world.
-As more areas of northeastern Nigeria become accessible, the scale of the human tragedy is becoming apparent.
+Coupled with the existing challenges of extreme poverty, underdevelopment and climate change in the Lake Chad region, Boko Haram violence has led to one of the most acute – and sorely neglected – humanitarian crises in the world.

-What the World Food Programme is doing to respond to the Nigeria emergency
+What the World Food Programme is doing to respond to the Lake Chad Basin emergency

 Food assistance: cash-based and in-kind

-The World Food Programme is providing life-saving food assistance and, where markets are functioning, cash-based assistance.
+In Cameroon, Chad, Niger and Nigeria, WFP is providing life-saving food assistance and, where markets are functioning, cash transfers.

 UN Humanitarian Air Service

-The World Food Programme is providing safe and reliable air transport to the humanitarian community.
-This includes the use of helicopters to carry vital relief – staff, medicines, vaccines, ready-to-use specialized nutritious food – to hard-to-reach, isolated areas
+WFP is providing safe and reliable air transport to the humanitarian community in Cameroon, Chad, Niger and Nigeria.
+This includes the use of helicopters to carry vital relief – staff, medicines, vaccines, ready-to-use specialized nutritious food – to hard-to-reach, isolated areas.

 Food security analysis